Wells Fargo cross-selling scandal: Rebranding

 On May 6, 2018, Wells Fargo launched an integrated marketing campaign called "Re-Established" to emphasize the company's commitment to re-establishing trust with existing and potential customers.
 The television commercial opens with the bank's origins in the Old West, references the scandal and fast-forwards to depict bank employees and customers.

 Roughly a year later, in January 2019, the company announced another overhaul of their image, in a campaign called "This is Wells Fargo".

+2023 allegations

+In August 2023, NBC News reported new allegations that since 2022, accounts have been created without the knowledge of their ostensible owners.
+The origin of the accounts has not been made clear.

 Contemporaneous allegations

 In April 2018, new allegations against Wells Fargo were reported, including signing unwitting customers up for unnecessary auto insurance policies, with the possibility of an additional $1 billion fine.
 The company later paid this fine.
 The bank has also faced an investigation into the sales practices employed by the company's financial advisors.